-Sniff.
-Sniff.
-Sniff.
 “Nothing,” he responds.
 What?

-Is This Another “ADHD Thing”?
+Sense of Smell: Another “ADHD Thing”?

 It’s very strange, his erratic sense of smell.
-Perhaps it is contextual.
-Perhaps it’s related to his energy level, how close his stimulant medication is to wearing off, or his flat-out “interest” in detecting the odor.
+Perhaps it is contextual?
+Perhaps it’s related to his energy level, how close his stimulant medication is to wearing off, or his flat-out “interest” in detecting the odor?

 For years, I left it at that.

-I certainly did not share with him articles such as this: Do You Have a Poor Sense of Smell?
-Congrats, You Are A Psychopath.
-It reports on a study from Macquarie University in Sydney, Australia, in which scientists make their case linking psychopathic personality disorder to impaired “olfactory processing.”
+That article reports on a study from Macquarie University in Sydney, Australia, in which scientists make their case linking psychopathic personality disorder to impaired “olfactory processing.”
 The paper is titled Olfactory Abilities and Psychopathy: Higher Psychopathy Scores Are Associated with Poorer Odor Discrimination and Identification.

 Enter the Zinc Test

 No, he seemed to lack other signs of a zinc deficiency.
-And, we eat a fairly zinc-rich diet (pumpkin and sunflower seeds, some red meat, etc.) Still, I was intrigued by a do-it-yourself zinc test, purchased the liquid zinc assay.
+And, we eat a fairly zinc-rich diet (pumpkin and sunflower seeds, some red meat, etc.) Still, I was intrigued by a do-it-yourself zinc test, so I purchased the liquid zinc assay.
 He agreed to an experiment.

 I found one published review paper on this zinc test: The Accuracy of the Zinc Test Method.
 There were some positive findings, but researchers caution that the test cannot be considered definitive.
-Moreover, zinc deficiency surely cannot explain all cases of hypogeusia (a reduced ability to smell).
+There is more information at diagnose-me: Test Zinc Levels: Overview

-Then I Noticed: He’s Not Focusing
+Then I Noticed: He’s Not Focusing!

 A fresh gardenia bud blossomed.
-I plucked the velvety flower and carried it inside.
+I plucked the velvety cream-white flower and carried it inside.
 “Check it out,” I said, holding the gardenia near his nose.

-But this time I more closely observed the manner in which he attempted to take in its scent: SniffSniffSniff.
+But this time I more closely observed the manner in which he attempted to take in its scent: Sniff-sniff-sniff.
 That’s when I realized: He’s not focusing on smelling!
 He’s focusing on sniffing.

 I tried his method.
-SniffSniffSniff.
+Sniff-sniff-sniff.
 Also nothing.
 Try it yourself.
 If you just make sniffing actions, in rapid succession, you really can’t smell much.

 I shared this stroke of insight with him and then said: “Okay, now close your eyes, take a deep bre…”